vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/README.md

 # Experiments Connecting Ai chat to an Arduino
 My experiments learning how to use function calling to connect a Large Language Model (LLM) to an Arduino.
 The LLM provides a natural language interface and complex decision-making.
-The Arduino provides a low-cost connection to the physical world - to monitor, detect changes and take actions.
+The Arduino provides a low-cost connection to the physical world.

 <br>